thunderrabbit/barefoot_rob/content/blog/2019/10/10how-to-prepare-for-a-bigger-than-normal-event.md

 ---
 title: "How to prepare for a bigger than normal event"
 tags: [ "preparation", "how-to", "list", "relax", "easy", "prepare" ]
-categories: [ "blog" ]
+categories: [ "tips" ]
 author: Rob Nugen
 date: 2019-10-03T13:32:47+09:00
 ---

-This technique seems too simple to be useful, but it really works and I have anecdotal scientific proof to prove it.
+This simple technique really works and
+I have anecdotal scientific proof to prove it.

 ### Step 1: make a list of things to do